+3.2.1\ Approved.
+Acceptable to the authority having jurisdiction.

+3.2.2\ Authority Having Jurisdiction (AHJ).
+An organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, an installation, or a procedure.

+3.2.3 Labeled.
+Equipment or materials to which has been attached a label, symbol, or other identifying mark of an organization that is acceptable to the authority having jurisdiction and concerned with product evaluation, that maintains periodic inspection of production of labeled equipment or materials, and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner.

+3.2.4\ Listed.
+Equipment, materials, or services included in a list published by an organization that is acceptable to the authority having jurisdiction and concerned with evaluation of products or services, that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services, and whose listing states that either the equipment, material, or service meets appropriate designated standards or has been tested and found suitable for a specified purpose.

+Copyright 2018 National Fire Protection Association (NFPA®).
+Licensed, by agreement, for individual use and download on 08/21/2018 to Fire Suppression Services Inc for designated user FSS.
+No other reproduction or transmission in any form permitted without written permission of NFPA®.
+For inquiries or to report unauthorized use, contact licensing@nfpa.org.

-- 3.2.1 Approved.
-Acceptable to the authority having jurisdiction. - 3.2.2 Authority Having Jurisdiction (AHJ).
-An organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, an installation, or a procedure. - 3.2.3 Labeled.
-Equipment or materials to which has been attached a label, symbol, or other identifying mark of an organization that is acceptable to the authority having jurisdiction and concerned with product evaluation, that maintains periodic inspection of production of labeled equipment or materials, and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner. - 3.2.4 Listed.
-Equipment, materials, or services included in a list published by an organization that is acceptable to the authority having jurisdiction and concerned with evaluation of products or services, that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services, and whose listing states that either the equipment, material, or service meets appropriate designated standards or has been tested and found suitable for a specified purpose. - 3.2.5 Shall.
-Indicates a mandatory requirement. - 3.2.6 Should.
-Indicates a recommendation or that which is advised but not required. - 3.2.7 Standard.
-A document, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and which is in a form generally suitable for mandatory reference by another standard or code or for adoption into law.
-Nonmandatory provisions are not to be considered a part of the requirements of a standard and shall be located in an appendix, annex, footnote, informational note, or other means as permitted in the Manual of Style for NFPA Technical Committee Documents.
+3.2.5 Shall.
+Indicates a mandatory requirement.

+3.2.6 Should.
+Indicates a recommendation or that which is advised but not required.

+3.2.7 Standard.
+An NFPA Standard, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and that is in a form generally suitable for mandatory reference by another standard or code or for adoption into law.
+Nonmandatory provisions are not to be considered a part of the requirements of a standard and shall be located in an appendix, annex, footnote, informational note, or other means as permitted in the NFPA Manuals of Style.
+When used in a generic sense, such as in the phrase "standards development process" or "standards development activities," the term "standards, Recommended Practices, and Guides.